What is torque?

 That article states power – measured in brake horsepower – is “the rate at which work is done”.
 Essentially, an engine with lots of power produces torque very quickly.
 They’re not one and the same, however.
 Diesel engines, for instance, often produce more torque than power, while a non-turbocharged petrol engine will often do the opposite.
 Turbocharging and supercharging are common ways of extracting more power and torque from an engine.

-Cars with more torque will also be better at towing heavy items – so if you’ve got a large caravan or regularly tow a heavy horsebox or trailer, it’s a good idea to go for a car with plenty of torque.
+Cars with more torque are also better at towing heavy items – so if you’ve got a large caravan or regularly tow a heavy horsebox or trailer, it’s a good idea to go for a car with plenty of torque.
 A big, six-cylinder diesel SUV is generally a good choice.

 Hopefully, this guide has gone some way to clearing the murky fog that surrounds the concept of torque.
 To find out more about horsepower, read our article here.